-• A phase 2/3 trial of mitapivat in patients with SCD, which we expect to initiate by the end of 2021.
+RISE UP, a phase 2/3 trial of mitapivat in patients with SCD, is expected to initiate by the end of 2021.

 We have worldwide development and commercial rights to mitapivat and expect to fund the future development and commercialization costs related to this program.
-The FDA and European Medicines Agency, or EMA, granted orphan drug designations for mitapivat for the treatment of patients with PK deficiency, and the FDA granted orphan drug designation for mitapivat for the treatment of patients with thalassemia.
-We anticipate filing for regulatory approval for mitapivat in adults with PK deficiency in the U.S. in the second quarter of 2021 and in the European Union in mid-2021, with a potential commercial launch in both geographies in 2022 if we receive regulatory approvals.
+The FDA and European Medicines Agency, or EMA, granted orphan drug designations for mitapivat for the treatment of patients with PK deficiency, and the FDA granted orphan drug designation for mitapivat for the treatment of patients with thalassemia and patients with SCD.
+In June 2021, we submitted an NDA for mitapivat to the FDA for the treatment of adults with PK deficiency in the United States and a marketing authorization application, or MAA, to the EMA for the treatment of adults with PK deficiency the European Union.
+Our NDA was accepted with priority review and granted a Prescription Drug User Fee Act, or PDUFA, action date of February 17, 2022.
+The MAA has passed validation, and both regulatory review processes are ongoing.
 We also expect to continue to grow our U.S. commercial infrastructure and evaluate all options to maximize the patient impact and value of mitapivat globally, including strategic transactions.
-We are also developing AG-946, a next-generation activator of both the PKR and PKM2 isoforms of pyruvate kinase.
+We are also developing AG-946, a novel activator of both the PKR and PKM2 isoforms of pyruvate kinase, in an ongoing phase 1 trial which is currently enrolling healthy volunteers.
 PKR activation is specific to red blood cells and hemolytic anemias, while PKM2 activation occurs in other tissues which express this isoform, and is potentially important in a variety of disease indications.

 In addition to these development programs, we are seeking to advance a number of early-stage discovery programs for GDDs.
-Drug candidates for PK activation and other mechanisms, while primarily targeting GDD may also have utility in nongenetically defined disease indications.
+Drug candidates for PK activation and other mechanisms, while primarily targeting GDD may also have utility in nongenetically defined disease, or non-GDD indications.
 Where differentiated, nonclinical proof of concept emerges for these non-GDD indications, appropriate partnership may be used to drive the best patient benefit.